Sports in New York's Capital District

 Sports in New York's Capital District are very popular, and there is a rich history of professional teams and college athletics.

 The "major league" sport of the region is thoroughbred horse racing at the Saratoga Race Course, which has been held annually since 1863 with only a few breaks.
 The Saratoga Race Course is the oldest racetrack in the US, and possibly the oldest sporting venue of any kind in the country.
 The Saratoga meet runs for 40 racing days beginning in July and ending on Labor Day, and includes fifteen grade I stakes races.
 The Travers Stakes, America's "Midsummer Derby" is the highlight of the meet; winners include Man o' War, Whirlaway, Native Dancer, Sword Dancer, Alydar, and Birdstone.

 According to legend, the game of baseball was invented by Abner Doubleday of Ballston Spa.
 The Troy Trojans were a Major League Baseball team in the National League for four seasons from 1879 to 1882.
 In 1883 the New York Gothams, later the New York and San Francisco Giants, took the Trojans place in the National League.
 Nearly half of the original Gotham players had been members of the Trojans.
-Many other Major League ballplayers have had their start at various levels in the Capital District, including former Tri-City ValleyCats' José Altuve, Dallas Keuchel, George Springer, Ben Zobrist, and Hunter Pence.
+Many other Major League ballplayers have had their start at various levels in the Capital District, including former Tri-City ValleyCats' Jose Altuve, Dallas Keuchel, George Springer, Ben Zobrist, and Hunter Pence.
 Others include Derek Jeter and Mariano Rivera of the New York Yankees who once played for the Albany-Colonie Yankees.